nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-functional-testing.md

 ### Debugging

-You can run the previous commands in debug mode by passing the `--debug` parameter:
+After running:
 ```
-npm run test -- --debug
-npm run test:watch -- --debug
+npm run ftest:watch
 ```

-Once you run the tests in debug mode, you can use your favorite debugger to attach and debug the code.
+You can use your favorite debugger to attach and debug your code.
 This is very easy to do with Google Chrome: a new entry will be available under `chrome://inspect/#devices`, and you just need to click "inspect" to attach the debugger.
 The execution will stop as soon as it hits a [`debugger`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) statement.